rsyncOSX/mydocsy/content/en/docs/settings/networksettings.md

     - if the word `error` is discovered in output from rsync it is notified
     - se below
 - Add summary logrecord
     - by default `on`, a summary only of each synchronization is added to the logrecords, view `Log Listings` from Sidebar
-- Log summary logfile
-    - by default `off`, there is also possible to add a short summary to the logfile
-        - timestamp
-        - last twenty lines of output from rsync which includes a summary of the task

 - Confirm execute
     - see below

 The log file is stored at `$HOME/.rsyncosx/macserial/rsyncui.txt`.
 The logfile can be opened from the main view.

 ### Error output rsync